sherlock-audit/2023-04-splits-judging/README.md

 Considering this issue as a valid medium given that this attack is possible only in case of non-existent token pair and is common with the issue of low liquidity underlying pool.
 Combining this issue and #28 with all their duplicates.

+**hrishibhat**

+Sherlock's previous rule that held valid for this contest:
+External Oracle Price Manipulation: Issues related to price manipulation in an external oracle used by the contracts are not considered valid high/medium.
+Based on the above rule Issue #28 and direct duplicates of the price manipulation of the issue are considered to be low as they are about direct pool manipulation,

+However, #26 and its dupes mention non-existent pools which can be created by anyone the obtain the desired price which clearly does not fall under the above rule.
+Allowing tokens to be used which does not yet have a pool to obtain price from cannot be considered directly under the price manipulation rule and is a separate issue.
+Hence considering the above issue and its duplicates as valid medium.

 # Issue M-4: Oracle tick rounding the wrong direction can lead to Swapper overpaying for swap